femwas/Distributed-Optimization-with-Centralized-Refining/README.md

 ## Distributed-Optimization with Centralized-Refining for Efficient Resource Allocation in Future Wireless Networks
 This is a code package related to the following paper:

-J. Bai and X. Wang “Distributed-Optimization with Centralized-Refining for Efficient Resource Allocation in Future Wireless Networks,” in IEEE Transactions on Communications, accepted, Mar.
+J. Bai and X. Wang “Distributed-Optimization with Centralized-Refining for Efficient Resource Allocation in Future Wireless Networks,” in _IEEE Transactions on Communications_, accepted, Mar.
 2024.

 ## Content of Code Package
 This project includes time limited optimization process of both linear objective function and non-linear objective function.